-What can we expect from the stock market ?
+What can an investor expect from the stock market ?

 "The stock market (equity market ) has tended to produce statistically positive returns over a long time frame and has therefore been the most reliable source of long term returns amongst many asset classes."

 Do you save your money in a bank account ?
 If you do, you're probably earning 2% a year on your savings.
 What is the average annual cost of inflation ?
-Around 2.5% - 3%.
-Savings earning 2% interest a year minus 3% ... hey wait a minute ... that's a minus 1% return on your savings !
+Around 2.5% - 3% over long periods.
+Savings earning 2% interest a year minus 3% ... that equates to a minus 1% return on your savings !

 Therefore, in order to make more on the savings in your bank account than that of which inflation is taking away, you may need to look further afield.